 - heart disease that’s affecting blood flow

-- injury to the heart, such as from a heart attack
+- injury to the heart, like from a heart attack

 You should visit your doctor if your heart rate is consistently above 100 beats per minute or below 60 beats per minute (and you’re not an athlete), or you’re also experiencing:

 - feeling fluttering or palpitations in your chest

 - having pain or discomfort in your chest

 - an inability to exercise